realagiorganization/chinese-therapy-bot/README.md

    npm run dev
    ```
    The server proxies unauthenticated requests to the backend; protected routes still require valid tokens.
+   Streaming chat now downgrades to a non-streamed response when the SSE feed drops (the UI listens for `chat_stream_failure` and transparently replays the turn), preventing the “Поток прервался” banner from appearing on transient network hiccups.
 4. Before opening a PR run:
    ```bash
    npm run lint